-The U.S. Supreme Court's 1989 decision in Price Waterhouse v.
-Hopkins, 490 U.S. 228, 277, 109 S. Ct.
-1775 (1989), held that plaintiffs could prove a Title VII violation if they could demonstrate that discrimination was a factor, among other factors, for an adverse employment action and the employer failed to establish that it would have made the same decision absent any discrimination.
+The Supreme Court's decision in Price Waterhouse v.
+Hopkins, 490 U.S. 228, 277 (1989), held that plaintiffs could prove a Title VII violation if they could demonstrate that discrimination was a factor, among other factors, for an adverse employment action and the employer failed to establish that it would have made the same decision absent any discrimination.
+Johnson, 926 F. Supp.
+2d at 900.
 The court found that the words "because of" in 42 U.S.C. § 2000e-2(a) encompassed claims challenging an employment decision attributable to "mixed motives."
-While significant, the impact of Price Waterhouse was lessened by the fact that most appellate courts adopted Justice O'Connor's concurrence in the decision, where she opined that direct, rather than circumstantial, evidence of discrimination was required in mixed-motive cases.
-This generally kept the mixed-motive analysis out of the most common vehicle for circumstantially proving a case of discrimination: the McDonnell Douglas burden-shifting framework.
+While significant, the impact of Price Waterhouse was lessened by the fact that most appellate courts adopted Justice O'Connor's concurring opinion, in which she opined that direct, rather than circumstantial, evidence of discrimination was required in mixed-motive cases.
+Johnson, 926 F. Supp.
+2d at 900.
+"This generally kept the mixed-motive analysis out of the most common vehicle for circumstantially proving a case of discrimination: the McDonnell Douglas burden-shifting framework."
+Id.
 This is so because claims involving direct evidence are rare, and it is rarer still for one of them to actually go to trial in front of a jury.

 In the Civil Rights Act of 1991, Congress codified the Price Waterhouse mixed-motive analysis as applied to discrimination claims, with some modifications.
-42 U.S.C. § 2000e-2(m) provides that "an unlawful employment practice is established when the complaining party demonstrates that race, color, religion, sex, or national origin was a motivating factor for any employment practice, even though other factors also motivated the practice."
-Once the plaintiff has made this showing, an employer cannot escape liability for discrimination in Title VII cases.
-However, through the use of a limited affirmative defense, if an employer can demonstrate that it "would have taken the same action in the absence of the impermissible motivating factor," then it may limit the plaintiff's damages to injunctive relief, declaratory relief, and attorney's fees and costs.
-See, e.g., Garcia v.
+Id.
+"42 U.S.C. § 2000e-2(m) provides that 'an unlawful employment practice is established when the complaining party demonstrates that race, color, religion, sex, or national origin was a motivating factor for any employment practice, even though other factors also motivated the practice."
+Id.
+"Once the plaintiff has made this showing, an employer cannot escape liability for discrimination in Title VII cases."
+Id.
+"However, through the use of a limited affirmative defense, if an employer can demonstrate that it 'would have taken the same action in the absence of the impermissible motivating factor,' then it may limit the plaintiff's damages to injunctive relief, declaratory relief, and attorney's fees and costs."
+Id.; see, e.g., Garcia v.
 City of Houston, 201 F.3d 672 (5th Cir.
 2000) (affirming an award of \$13,603 in attorneys' fees and \$4,917 in costs to the plaintiff where the plaintiff proved national origin and race discrimination, but the jury found that the employer would have taken the same action regardless of the plaintiff's national origin or race).

 Similar to the post-amendment Title VII, the Uniformed Services Employment and Reemployment Rights Act of 1994 ("USERRA") prohibits adverse employment action on the basis of a person's obligation to perform military service where antimilitary animus is a motivating factor in the employer's action.
 38 U.S.C. § 4311(a), (c).
-In Staub. v.
-Proctor Hosp., \\\ U.S. \\\, 131 S. Ct.
+In Staub v.
+Proctor Hosp., U.S. , 131 S. Ct.
 1186 (2011), a USERRA case, the court explained that the "motivating factor" causation standard is simply the traditional tort law standard of proximate cause, requiring only "some direct relation between the injury asserted and the injurious conduct alleged, and excludes only those link[s] that are too remote, purely contingent, or indirect."
-Id. at 1192 (internal quotation marks omitted).
+Id. at 1192 (internal quotations omitted).